Chintu-23/Lakshmeesh_Gowda/README.md

 # Lakshmeesh_Gowda
-Hello World , this is my profile
+Hello , this is my profile